 Type of Loan:

-How long of a loan term is your loan?
-Shorter loan terms such as 15 year loan will have a better rate than a 30 year loan.
+How long of a loan term does your loan have?
+Typically, shorter loan terms, such as 15 year loans, will have a better rate than a 30 year loan.

 Fixed vs. Adjustable:

 In typical markets, adjustable rates will offer a lower rate than a fixed rate.
 The borrower gets a lower rate in exchange for the rate possibly adjusting in the future.

 Costs or Credits: